-For instance, consider a scenario in which two city departments (for example, Public Works and Public Safety), each with an ArcGIS Enterprise portal, need to share their maps and layers with the city's central ArcGIS Online organization.
-The layers and maps will be used to create additional maps and apps to share with both the public and city staff who need a complete picture.
-To accomplish this, the ArcGIS Online organization sets up a collaboration with the two department portals as collaboration guests.
-The department portals use the collaboration to send their data to the ArcGIS Online organization, and the city then combines the layers into new focused maps and apps and shares them with the public and city staff.
-Distributed collaboration facilitates this workflow because it allows data to be shared and replicated automatically, without the need to manually create new layer items and update layers as the data changes.
+For instance, consider a scenario in which two city departments (for example, Public Works and Public Safety), each using ArcGIS Enterprise, need to share their maps and layers with the city's central ArcGIS Online organization.
+The layers and maps will be used to create additional maps and apps to share with both the public and city staff who need a complete picture of operations and activity.
+To accomplish this, the city's ArcGIS Online administrator sets up a collaboration with the two ArcGIS Enterprise deployments as collaboration guests.
+The guests use the collaboration to copy their data to the central ArcGIS Online organization, and the city then combines the layers into new focused maps and apps and shares them with the public and city staff.
+Through this process, content is replicated and updates are synchronized at a specified interval.